-Burridge has been away from the scene for sometime and as he made his way to the ring, Andy Simmonz comments that Burridge has been in Bollywood becoming a huge star over there, but when he heard that Rev Pro were holding these tapings, he had to come back to prove himself once again.
+Burridge has been away from the scene for some time and as he made his way to the ring, Andy Simmonz comments that Burridge has been in Bollywood becoming a huge star over there, but when he heard that Rev Pro was holding these tapings, he had to come back to prove himself once again.

-Colt Cabana walked out to a massive standing ovation from the crowd, again it’s been sometime since Cabana was seen in a Rev Pro ring and the crowd are lapping up this moment and even Colt himself looked visibly shocked at his reception.
+Colt Cabana walked out to a massive standing ovation from the crowd, again it’s been some time since Cabana was seen in a Rev Pro ring and the crowd is lapping up this moment and even Colt himself looked visibly shocked at his reception.

 The match finished when Cabana rolls up Burridge in a very unique way to gain the victory and is one step closer to a shot at Tomohiro Ishii and his British Heavyweight Championship.

 Winner – Colt Cabana